 The supervision process is carried out by the monitoring trustee, which acts as the ‘eyes and ears’ of the EC in order to hold separate the divestment business, oversee carveouts, verify the sale process and review the proposed purchasers.
 The monitoring trustee is also obliged to report to the EC at regular intervals and can intervene in matters at the EC’s request.

-While there are differences in the merger procedure in the EU and United States, there is a clear convergence in their approaches.
-Over time, authorities in both jurisdictions have increasingly taken a hands-on approach to ensure that remedies address both composition and implementation risk.
+While there are differences in the merger procedure in the EU and the US, there is a clear convergence in their approaches.
+Over time, authorities in both jurisdictions have increasingly taken an aggressive and hands-on approach to ensuring that remedies address composition and in particular implementation risk.
 They have worked to craft remedies that are broad enough to effectively address the competition concerns and are implemented in a way that creates a meaningful and lasting change in the market.
 The authorities have also shown willingness to take flexible approaches to merger remedies.
 For example, the EC has been willing to consider blended remedy packages to address different competition concerns in a proportionate way and is willing to allow fix-it-first solutions that are not workable to evolve into upfront buyer solutions to ensure that there is an effective remedy.
 From experience, merging parties are also becoming more pragmatic and engage in remedy discussions with the authorities from the outset.
 For example, at the EC level, parties are routinely engaging in a longer pre-notification discussion as a means of paving the way for a Phase I clearance with remedies.

 One factor that has increased significantly since the EC remedy study is the international cooperation between the EC, US and competition authorities in other jurisdictions such as Brazil, China and Korea.
-In a speech in 2016, Competition Commissioner Vestager stated that the EC cooperates with agencies outside of the EU in approximately 60 per cent of complex merger investigations.52 In cases where the competition concerns in the two jurisdictions were different, such as GE/Alstom, the EU and the US collaborated on overlapping, non-conflicting divestiture packages across the Atlantic to the same purchaser.
+In a speech in 2016, Competition Commissioner Vestager stated that the EC cooperates with agencies outside of the EU in approximately 60 per cent of complex merger investigations, and in a 2018 speech made reference to the high level of trust and cooperation between the EC and US authorities in particular in merger cases.
+In cases where the competition concerns in the two jurisdictions were different, such as GE/Alstom, the EU and the US collaborated on overlapping, non-conflicting divestiture packages across the Atlantic to the same purchaser.
 Even in cases where the same outcome has not been reached, the authorities have been keen to stress that international cooperation in mergers (and therefore merger remedies) remains key.
 This can be seen in Commissioner Vestager’s comments when the EU approved the Staples/Office Depot merger, which had been blocked by the FTC.
-This difference in approach was not a result of a lack of coordination, but rather, ‘[i]t only reminds us that however closely we coordinate, there will always be times when we come to different answers simply because the markets – or the remedies the companies offer to address our concerns – are different.’53 Therefore, parties should take a global approach in order to design and implement effective remedies across the various jurisdictions in which they file.
+This difference in approach was not a result of a lack of coordination, but rather, ‘[i]t only reminds us that however closely we coordinate, there will always be times when we come to different answers simply because the markets – or the remedies the companies offer to address our concerns – are different.’
+Therefore, parties should take a global approach in order to design and implement effective remedies across the various jurisdictions in which they file.
 Indeed, in practice, the ‘younger’ authorities often wait for the EU and US processes to conclude in order to mirror the remedies imposed and give effect to the remedy in a consistent manner.

-1 David Higbee, Djordje Petkoski and Geert Goeteyn are partners, Özlem Fidanboylu is a senior associate, and Stephanie Greco, Aleksandra Petkovic and Caroline Préel are associates, at Shearman & Sterling LLP.
+1 David Higbee, Djordje Petkoski and Geert Goeteyn are partners, Sara Ashall is counsel, Özlem Fidanboylu is a senior associate, and John Skinner and Caroline Préel are associates, at Shearman & Sterling LLP.

 2 Merger Remedies Study, dated October 2005 (The 2005 Remedies Study), p.
 139, http://ec.europa.eu/competition/mergers/legislation/remedies_study.pdf.